vramana/cherow/README.md

 ## Expression parsing

-It's possible to parse only expressions in eihter script or module goal code.
+It's possible to parse only expressions in either script or module goal code.

 ```js